-Today, the museum and visitor center house a diorama of the park’s ecosystems, complete with the sounds found in nature, and a topographic model of the mountain.
-On one wall, an instructional video and lighted display case describes the geologic forces that created the mountain.
-On anther wall, cultural history is chronicled with splendid photographs.
-The lower level of the summit building contains panels describing the Native American history of the region and an audio-visual room.
+Today, the museum and visitor center house exhibits including a topographic model of the mountain.
 Rotating displays of art and photography complement the permanent exhibits.
 In addition to the exhibits, there is a small gift center within the building.

 Outside the summit building, telescopes are mounted on the Mary Bowerman Interpretive Trail, a short walk away.
 On a clear day, the Sierra Nevada can be seen with the naked eye.

 If you look carefully, ancient marine fossils embedded in the sandstone walls can be seen along the stairway walls leading to the observation deck.
 The rotunda on top of the summit building is a reminder of Mount Diablo’s importance as a survey point.
 Sitting atop the rotunda is the old navigation beacon, lighted once a year on December 7 in memory of Pearl Harbor.